CelsusSound AV receivers Best 2-Channel Receiver Reviews

 Marantz Stereo 70s specifications

 The Marantz Stereo 70s is a stereo network receiver that is aimed not only at music enthusiasts but also at movie buffs.
-Its fully discrete Class A/B amplifier provides Power Output (8 Ohms, 20 Hz – 20 kHz, 0.08% 2ch Drive).
+Its fully discrete Class A/B amplifier provides Power Output 75 Watt (8 Ohms, 20 Hz – 20 kHz, 0.08% 2ch Drive).
 This receiver is also equipped with HDAM (Hyper Dynamic Amplifier Modules) modules, designed to significantly improve sound quality over traditional integrated operational amplifiers used in conventional audio devices.
 In addition, you have the option to connect two subwoofers and utilize the amplifier outputs for future system expansions with external power amplifiers.

 With four speaker outputs, the Stereo 70s allows you to power two pairs of speakers independently.
 Additionally, with the amplified outputs in a 2.2 configuration, you can expand your sound system to other zones using wires.
 Still, you can also use multi-room technology and HEOS streaming to expand wirelessly with compatible devices.
 Doesn’t that sound good?